I am going to be clear from the beginning: in this post, you are not going to find patents, their schemes, and speculations about algorithms.

 The future is here: Google Lens, MUM, and the Messy Middle

 In 2021 Google announced MUM, a new algorithm based on Artificial Intelligence with which it intends to revolutionize the way of searching for information on the Internet.

 Without going into technical details, MUM (Multitask Unified Model) allows you to carry out a search journey naturally moving from visual to vocal search and, finally, textual (and all other combinations), in addition to many other things (eg, being multilingual, it can extract knowledge from content in one language to try to find similar content in ours that, initially, was not so directly retrievable in the index).

-The clearest example of how MUM will change people’s behavior when searching for information can already be seen in action with Google Lens, and especially with functions such as Multisearch.
+The clearest example of how MUM will change people’s behaviour when searching for information can already be seen in action with Google Lens, especially with functions such as Multisearch.

 Google Lens now represents a huge advance in what is defined as visual search

 We have seen before, speaking of Triggers, how Chrome allows us to search within the images that are presented both in Google Search itself and in websites that we are visiting, apart – obviously – from the photos that we take with our mobile.

 These features, which are being used more and more, force us to rethink the use of images on our websites and in search results as well as a potential variant of the Messy Middle loop.

 Optimizing images for Visual Search also means creating images that know how to “target” a parent object and child objects in a clear way, so that they can be easily identified by Google Cloud Vision and possibly cause, by searching for the focused object, the landing page.
 Next search results present turn our images prominently.